 It’s been an especially cold winter in many places, but kids (and adults) can have fun and get healthy by going outside even in frigid, snowy weather.
 Each winter I resolve to renew my relationship with my skis, toboggan and ice skates.
 This winter looks like it might be a good time to keep that resolution!
 Ray Morley and his grandkids built snow huts and a giant sledding track across several back yards during winter vacation.
 My daughter tried out her new snow shoes.
-You can see photos of these and other winter play here.

 I’ve skied off and on for nearly 30 years; a couple winters ago I had fun just taking my skis down to Beaverdale Park and skiing in giant figure 8’s, but there are groomed trails at Jester Park.
 Check out this video about cross-country skiing from Polk County Conservation; you can rent skis, snowshoes, boots and poles.
 This year Polk County Conservation is facilitating outdoor fitness programs for youth groups; contact Patrice Petersen-Keys for more information.